 Pind Daan at Brahmakapal FAQs

-What other rituals are commonly performed with Pind Daan at Brahmakapal?
+What specific preparations are needed before coming for Pind Daan at Brahmakapal?

 What are the specific rules and dress code for Pind Daan at Brahmakapal?